plakon logo updated.png

 Rachel Plakon is a lifelong conservative and respected community leader.

-After graduating in 2001 with honors with a Bachelor of Science in Mass Media Communications, Rachel returned to her native Florida to work with the Governor's child mentoring initiative.
+After graduating in 2001 with high honors with a Bachelor of Science in Mass Media Communications, Rachel returned to her native Florida to work with the Governor's child mentoring initiative.

 Rachel started her first business in 2004 flipping houses.
 She went from cleaning and fixing toilets and drywall to building successful companies.
 In 2016, while still running her business, Rachel began working as a Land Specialist with one of Central Florida’s top commercial real estate brokerages - NAI Realvest.
 The Orlando-Sanford International Airport was among her major clients.
 She also continued her service as an active volunteer in civic and charitable causes.

 A former vice chair of a local Planning and Zoning Board, Rachel was tapped by successive House Speakers to serve on the Florida Commission on the Status of Women.
-In that role, she helps makes recommendations to the Governor and legislature about state issues affecting women.
+In that role, she helped make recommendations to the Governor and legislature about state issues affecting women.
 In 2019, she was appointed to a statewide commission commemorating the 19th Amendment to US Constitution - the women's right to vote.

 While local residents struggled to cope with the pandemic and resulting shutdown, Rachel helped deliver life-saving medicine and groceries to our most needy neighbors.
 In September 2020, she also led a heralded relief effort from Seminole County to her hometown of Bonifay after Hurricane Sally devastated the region.